TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 22/Numbers 22.40.md

 ---

-And Balak sacrificed oxen and sheep, and sent to Balaam, and to the princes that were with him.
+Balak sacrificed cattle and sheep, and sent to Balaam, and to the princes who were with him.